Chris Coletta

-In his month-and-a-half stint with the Angels, Colleta hit .300.
+In his month-and-a-half stint with the Angels, Coletta hit .300.
 His OPS+ (on-base percentage plus slugging percentage normalized to the league average) was 130, meaning his performance was 30% better than the league average.

 On August 20, in a game at Tiger Stadium in Detroit, Coletta managed a rare feat by banging out two hits in the same inning (top of the fourth).

-On September 24, his 8th-inning homer off Jim Perry broke a 1–1 tie and provided the winning margin in the Angels 2-1 win over the Minnesota Twins (in what turned out to be his second-to-last Major League at bat).
+On September 24, his 8th-inning homer off Jim Perry broke a 1–1 tie and provided the winning margin in the Angels 2–1 win over the Minnesota Twins (in what turned out to be his second-to-last Major League at bat).
 For the month-and-a-half, Coletta got 31 plate appearances and hit that one homer and had 7 RBI.
 Pro-rated over a full season (600 plate appearances), this would equate to 19 HRs and 135 RBIs.

 Despite this rather impressive showing, the Angels sent him back to the minors in 1973.
 Given that he was turning 29 that year (which was old for a player at that time), they thought he was too old to invest much time on.
 Coletta was traded along with Aurelio Monteagudo from the Angels to the Phillies for Denny Doyle at the Winter Meetings on December 6, 1973, completing a transaction from four months earlier on August 14 when Philadelphia purchased Billy Grabarkewitz's contract from California.
 After being released by the Phillies, he played for the Red Sox organization again.
 In his final four minor league seasons (1973–76), Coletta hit .284, .306, .271, and .273.